13ypt/13ypt/README.md

 | 2021/4-2023/3  |Research Fellowships for Young Scientists, Japan Society for the Promotion of Science (JSPS)<br>
 | 2021/8-2023/3  |Visiting Scholar, Free University of Berlin<br>

-<h2 id=(#Outreach-Activity)>Outreach Activity</h2
+<h2 id=(#Outreach-Activity)>Outreach Activity</h2>
-I support *Yuki in Ancient Egypt*, our outreach activity to try introducing egyptology on YouTube.
+I support *Yuki in Ancient Egypt*, our outreach activity to try introducing egyptology on YouTube. <br>
-Our primary caster is Yukinori Kawae, an Egyptologist, an Associate Professor at the Nagoya University, and an Explorer for the National Geographic Society.
+Our primary caster is Yukinori Kawae, an Egyptologist, an Associate Professor at the Nagoya University, and an Explorer for the National Geographic Society. <br>
-Through YouTube, I hope to provide people with easy-to-understand and academically helpful content that will help people learn more about ancient Egypt.
+Through YouTube, I hope to provide people with easy-to-understand and academically helpful content that will help people learn more about ancient Egypt.<br>
 Uploaded is every tuesday and saturday at 19:00.

-<h2 id=(#Media)>Media</h2
+<h2 id=(#Media)>Media</h2>

 [MyHomePage](https://researchmap.jp/13ypt)<br>

 [Twitter](https://twitter.com/13ypt)<br>